JC Travels: 36 Hours in Chicago

 A few weeks ago, I was very excitingly told that in only a couple of weeks, I would need to spend a few days over the channel, in the lovely Chicago!
 I had been to Chicago previously when I was about 15, and definitely enjoyed it, so I was excited to head back and do a bit more exploring.
+I was tempted to explore with more people (and not just myself).
+I even though about getting a coach bus chicago to fit us all in and get us to the places we needed!
+But, I decided to keep it more low key until I’m more familiar with Chicago.
+I’ll save the group tour for another day.
+Now I just need to find time for myself.
 Though I would be working for the majority of the week, I flew in on Saturday to give myself some time to adjust before hitting the ground running on Monday.
 This gave me 36 hours to really explore the city!

 My work office was in the industrial side of town, quite a ways out of downtown.
 Luckily I got to take the L (E.R anyone?!) directly into downtown.
 Pretty much as soon as I landed I jumped on the train to head into the city.
 After living in America for 18 months when I was a teen, it was awesome to be back.
 I do love me the American culture and cities, it definitely brought back a whole lot of nostalgia!